datafeedwatch/dfwconnector-magento2/README.md

 ### Adding Magento 2 shop to DataFeedWatch

-After plugin installation is finished follow our guide to add *Magento 2* shop to your account in DataFeedWatch: https://help.datafeedwatch.com/article/783v6ihcks-adding-magento-2
+Once you’ve installed the Magento 2 plugin, refer to our guide on how to add Magento 2 shop to your account in DataFeedWatch: https://help.datafeedwatch.com/article/783v6ihcks-adding-magento-2